isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/WalkthroughOfGoogleBigQuery.rst

 ==================================
-Walk Through of Google Big Query
+Walk Through of Google BigQuery
 ==================================
 This will serve as a guide to navigate through the Google tool for Big Query and do some introductory queiries using isb-cgc TCGA data.